ConservationDecisionsLab/PTM_analysis/README.md

 # PTM_analysis

 Collection of R scripts for standardizing and aggregating expert estimates and calculating cost-effectiveness.
-Includes anonymized raw Benefits tables and cost/feasibility summary table from Saint John River (SJR) PTM for testing purposes - please do not circulate or publish.
+Includes sample Benefits worksheet table with the same structure as the raw Benefit scoring tables used in expert elicitation (contact abbey.camaclang@gmail.com for copies of actual benefits tables for code testing).
+Also included are: the cost/feasibility summary table; the list of species in each ecological grouping; and the list of special cases (where experts have provided benefit scores for only some of the species in an ecological group) from the Saint John River (SJR) PTM.
+Data tables provided for testing purposes only - please do not circulate or publish.

 ### combineTables.R
 * reads individual expert estimate tables and combines them into single Results.csv file